RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 It has to be noted that this launch package does not launch any configuration for localization, navigation, perception, etc. as this has to be done at a higher level so integration with real robots is easier.

 This README file is splitted in the following sections:

 1. Rationale, explains the meaning of each launch file.
 1. Launch files explained, details the arguments of each launch file.
+1. Environment variables, lists which environtment variables are used.
 1. Examples, shows how to use this package.
 1. How to extend, gives the rationale of how this package and related packages should be extended.
 1. TODO, future work, with a brief explanation of what and why is needed and a hint for the implementation.